Fresno Attorney for Spinal Injuries

 - You pay nothing unless we win your case.

-- Attorney Tim Mazzela is available 24 hours a day to meet with you by phone, via video chat, or in person.
+- Auto accident attorney Tim Mazzela is available 24 hours a day to meet with you by phone, via video chat, or in person.
 Because of COVID, we are not available to come to homes or hospitals, but we are available to review your case.

 Why Hire a Spinal Injury Lawyer?